Spook's: Spook's: Alice

 Alice Deane travels alone into the dark to obtain the last weapon needed to defeat the Fiend.
-Separated from Tom and the Spook, she must move through places and figures from her own past, confronting memories she had hoped to escape.
-The task set before her may cost her life, since Tom is expected to kill her once she brings back the weapon.
-As she moves deeper into the dark realm, Alice must fight both external threats and the risk of giving in to the Dark itself.
-The book shows how she attempts to hold on to her sense of self and to her loyalty to Tom while carrying out a task that may end with her death.
+Separated from Tom and Gregory, she passes through places and memories from her own past.
+The task may lead to her death, since Tom is expected to kill her once she returns with the weapon.
+Alice must resist both external threats and the risk of giving herself over to the Dark.

 The Spook's Revenge

-Tom Ward faces new revelations and growing danger at the end of his apprenticeship.
-Alice Deane returns with the final hero blade and instructions for its use, increasing the pressure on Tom as the one expected to end the Fiend's power.
-Tom learns that his mother was the first lamia and that the Wardstone has hidden properties linked to old prophecies, which further complicates his position.
-The effort to stop the Fiend's return brings Tom into conflict with Lukrasta and leads to Alice turning to the Dark under Lukrasta's influence.
-After a series of losses, including the death of the Spook, Tom succeeds in ending the Fiend.
-The novel closes with Tom taking on the task of protecting the County in his own right, trying to live up to the Spook's legacy while dealing with the personal cost of the struggle.
+Tom faces new danger at the end of his apprenticeship.
+Alice Deane returns with the final hero blade and instructions for its use, increasing the pressure on Tom to end the Fiend's power.
+Tom learns that his mother was the first lamia and that the Wardstone has properties connected to old prophecies.
+The conflict brings Tom into opposition with Lukrasta and leads to Alice turning to the Dark under Lukrasta's influence.
+After several losses, including Gregory's death, Tom succeeds in ending the Fiend and becomes the County's spook.

 The Starblade Chronicles

 Spook's: A New Darkness

-Tom Ward assumes the mantle of the Chippenden Spook after his mentor John Gregory's death.
-Tom faces new challenges, including the Kobalos incursion threatening the County.
-Alongside him is Jenny, a seventh daughter of a seventh daughter, who possesses unique magical abilities.
-As they confront a Kobalos mage terrorising the land, Tom must retrieve the Starblade, a powerful weapon buried with his mentor.
-Grimalkin, a former ally turned adversary, complicates matters with her vendetta against the Kobalos.
-Tom's journey unfolds amidst freezing temperatures and escalating danger, setting the stage for the next chapter in the battle against darkness.
+After John Gregory's death, Tom Ward becomes the Chipenden spook.
+He faces the threat of the Kobalos, who are moving towards the County.
+Jenny, a seventh daughter of a seventh daughter, becomes his apprentice.
+Tom confronts a Kobalos mage and seeks the Starblade, a weapon buried with Gregory.
+Grimalkin's hostility towards the Kobalos also affects the conflict.

 Spook's: The Dark Army

-In the aftermath of Tom Ward's death, despair grips those left behind as they face the impending threat of a dark army poised to plunge the world into eternal winter.
-With Tom gone, the pressing question looms: Who will step up to continue the battle against the forces of darkness?
-As time dwindles, the remaining allies must rally together to confront the looming darkness before it returns to the County, altering the world irreversibly.
+After Tom Ward's apparent death, his allies face the threat of a dark army and the onset of an unnatural winter.
+With Tom gone, the remaining characters try to continue the fight against the Dark and prevent the threat from reaching the County.